Prof Sarah Dillon, Faculty of English

 Research Interests

-I am a scholar of late twentieth- and twenty-first-century literature, film and philosophy, with a research focus on the epistemic function and role of stories, on interdisciplinarity, and on the public humanities.
-My work takes place at sites of intersection and interconnection, between disciplines and fields (literary theory and criticism, literature and science studies, science fiction studies, film studies, continental philosophy, feminist theory and criticism), and between sectors (academia, media, and government).
-I locate my work at such sites in order to analyse, theorise and perform the specific modes of thought and knowledge offered by literature and cinema, and the humanities more broadly.
+I am a scholar of twentieth- and twenty-first-century literature, film and philosophy, with a research focus on the epistemic function and role of stories, on interdisciplinarity, and on the public humanities.
+My work takes place at sites of intersection and interconnection, between disciplines and fields (literary theory and criticism, narratology, literature and science studies, science fiction studies, film studies, continental philosophy, feminist theory and criticism), and between sectors (academia, media, and government).
+I locate my work at such sites in order to analyse, theorise and perform the specific modes of thought and knowledge offered by literature and film, and the humanities more broadly.

 Areas of Graduate Supervision